-M62 drivers urged to think carefully before travelling on motorway tonight
+M62 drivers urged to think carefully before travelling on motorway

 Drivers have been reporting dangerous conditions on Twitter tonight.

-Kirklees gritters tweeted at 7.15pm saying they were heading out to grit for a FOURTH time today - spreading 1,100 tonnes today alone.
+Kirklees gritters tweeted at 7.15pm saying they were heading out to grit for a FOURTH time last night - spreading 1,100 tonnes today alone.

 They added: "We are going to refill and go straight back out again on another grit, that'll be over 1100t of grit used today alone and 30 more grits so far this season than the whole of the last winter.
 We don't say this lightly but really think if that journey is necessary."